-Protein shakes are a very popular way to get protein into your everyday diet and are used by athletes, recreational gym-goers, slimmers and yummy mummies.
-Protein shakes help your muscles grow and recover after exercise.
+Whey Protein shakes are a very popular way to get protein into your everyday diet and are used by athletes, recreational gym-goers, slimmers and yummy mummies.
+Whey protein shakes help your muscles grow and recover after exercise.

 If you’re new to protein shakes then choosing the right one can be very tricky.
 There’s a plethora of different ones out there on the market.
 However, don’t worry.
 We’ve put this ultimate guide to protein shakes together to make life easier for you.

 In this guide to whey protein shakes you will learn how protein works, why you need it, how some differ to others, and what's the best protein powder for your goals.

 Why do you need protein?